amits1ngh/amits1ngh.github.io/dance_videos.md

 is_dance_videos: true
 ---

-Some of my dance performances, though not professionally vodeographed but still in synchrony and visible, thanks to my friends who captured and WhatsApped me later :)
+Some of my dance performances you can fimd it here.
+Thanks to my friends who captured and WhatsApped me later :)

 1. Choreographed a new song when I was getting bored in my room ;)\
 Song: Srivalli\